Light and Dwell is a full-service residential design studio with a project portfolio that spans the U.S.

 As the studio’s portfolio has grown, so too has their team and processes.
 To meet the demands of a nationwide book of business and 100% distributed workforce, Light and Dwell became a Gather customer in 2020.
 Today, all of the team members use Gather on a daily basis.

-“Our business was small, just my business partner and I doing a lot of consultations, light furniture and styling, light renovations.
+“Our business was small, just Molly and I doing a lot of consultations, light furniture and styling, light renovations.
 Over time, the scale of responsibilities has rapidly grown.
 Now we’re juggling more than thirty projects at a time.”

-Molly Kidd, Principal Designer, and Aymee Kuhlman, Director / Co-Founder
+Molly Kidd, Creative Director & Lead Designer, Aymee Kuhlman, Business Director & Client Relations

 Though Aymee Kuhlman, CEO of Light and Dwell, and her team now use Gather daily, things were different just a few years ago.
 “Because we were still a small team, managing a few light projects at a time, a combination of Google spreadsheets and back-and-forth emails was enough,” says Kuhlman.
 “As we started taking on more projects, in more locations—and as we hired more staff—we needed some kind of a system to help us manage everything.”